Noah-Schoonover/add_printers_nmt/README.md

 ## NOTES:

-You can copy the scripts folder into the desktop files and run the `add_printers.bat` script on startup or when you need to print.
+You can copy the scripts folder into the desktop files and run the `add_printers.bat` script on startup/login or when you need to print.
 You can also hide the scripts folder in your documents, and add a shortcut to `add_printers.bat` on the desktop for a cleaner experience.

 I have noticed that some printers are unreachable from some locations on campus;
 a library computer may never be able to install a printer in the Torres dorms.